JetBrains/intellij-platform-plugin-template/README.md

 ## Continuous Integration

-Continuous Integration depends on the GitHub Actions, which is a set of workflows
+Continuous Integration depends on the GitHub Actions, which is a set of workflows that let to automate your testing and releasing process.

 Unit tests
 Detekt